AnggaR96s/Reforestation/README.md

-## I’m on a whiskey diet.
-I’ve lost three days already.
+## What did one nut say as he chased another nut?
+I'm a cashew!